Homotopy theory of curved operads and curved algebras: The associative case

 \begin{proof} To apply Theorem \ref{thm: equivalence of the homotopy categories}, it is enough to show that the complete curved operad $\cAs$ and $\cAi$ are $\sS$-split and that the morphism $f_\kappa$ is compatible with the chosen splittings.
 The two operads come from non symmetric operads.
 In this situation, we can consider the splitting

 induced by the map $ \Oo_{ns}(n) \to (\Oo_{ns}(n) \otimes \ringK[\sS_n])_{ns}$.
 The map $f_\kappa$ is compatible with these splittings. \end{proof}

-\begin{remark} There are two possible notions of morphisms for $\cAi$-morphisms: \begin{itemize} \item the classical morphisms of algebras of the curved operad $\cAi$, that is to say maps $f : A \to B$ compatible with the predifferential and the algebra structures; \item the notion, sometimes called $\infty$-$\cAi$-morphisms, of morphisms of infinitesimal coalgebras (cooperads) between an extension of the bar constructions on $A$ and on $B$ to homotopy curved algebras (or operads).
+\begin{remark} There are two possible notions of morphisms for $\cAi$-morphisms: \begin{itemize} \item the classical morphisms of algebras of the curved operad $\cAi$, that is to say maps $f : A \to B$ compatible with the predifferential and the algebra structures; \item the notion, sometimes called $\infty$-$\cAi$-morphisms, of morphisms of coalgebras (cooperads) between an extension to homotopy curved algebras (or operads) of the bar constructions on $A$ and on $B$.
 (See for example Section 7.1 in \cite{lP12}.) \end{itemize} In the previous theorem, we consider the first notion of morphism.
-The study of $\infty$-morphisms requires extra constructions which will be given in an other work. \end{remark}
+The study of $\infty$-morphisms requires extra constructions that might appear in other work. \end{remark}